Make your own "sun dried" tomatoes at home with a dehydrator and enjoy them any time of year in so many recipes.

 and layer them in a jar with garlic cloves, fresh basil leaves, rosemary sprigs, and a bit more salt, pepper, dried basil and dried oregano.

-- Cover and store in the refrigerator.
+- Cover them in oil and store in the refrigerator in tightly capped jars.
 Should last 4-6 weeks.

 Here is a link to the one I own - It's an affiliate link, FYI: Nesco Snackmaster Pro Food Dehydrator FD-75A